 5. Understand what makes a good credit card deal

-When weighing up different deals, areas to check include:
+When weighing up different deals, things to check include:

 - What is the interest rate?